Titanium foam: Loose-powder (gravity) sintering

 Titanium sponge cylinder produced via powder metallurgy, 120 grams, 3×4 cm.

 Utilizing powder metallurgy routes for titanium foam fabrication allows for production at lower temperatures than those required through a melt process and reduces overall risks for contamination.
 In loose-powder sintering (also known as gravity sintering), pores are created through diffusion bonding arising from the voids existing between packed powder particles.
-Axial compaction followed by sintering follows the same procedure as above, but pressures is applied for compaction of the precursor material.
+Axial compaction followed by sintering follows the same procedure as above, but pressure is applied for compaction of the precursor material.
 For both compaction methods, the resulting pore morphology is dependent upon the morphology of the metallic powder, making it difficult to control the size, shape, and distribution of the pores.
 Another disadvantage includes the relatively high probability of pore collapse and limited achievable porosity levels.